Christian Chiropractors Association, Inc. 2550 Stover, B-102 Fort Collins, CO 80525 1.800.999.1970 970.482.1404

 Chiropractic in particular, and because the influential Christian leaders and writers in the U.S. and

-Directors was compelled to declare its position.
-If the technique itself or its manner of utilization fails
+of Directors was compelled to declare its position.
+If the technique itself or its manner of utilization

-bringing about healing but which may not be acceptable to the created order of
+about healing but which may not be acceptable to the created order of God.

-transcend the laws of nature, involving some miracle or miraculous event, and not
+the laws of nature, involving some miracle or miraculous event, and not performed in

 2. If the healing is associated with, or derived from, a pagan religion which is not